alanjames1987/annyang-node/README.md

 // Trigger a command
 annyang.trigger('show tps report');
 ````

+Because annyang-node is used on the server side a new instance should be made each time you want to use it.
+This helps with serving the correct content to the correct user via a WebSocket.

 For a full reference of how the keyword mathing works reference the official annyang site:
 [https://www.talater.com/annyang/](https://www.talater.com/annyang/)